 Cathlyn Francis Russell (Kath for short) was born in Melbourne, Victoria, on the 11th of December 1964, as one of 7 siblings born to biological mother Janet Felici.
 She was adopted at 6-weeks-old by Kenneth and Cathlyn Margaret Russell, a trusted couple who had also adopted a boy named Roger two years earlier.

 The Russell’s originally lived in Blackburn, a town about 25 minutes from Melbourne CBD, but moved to Navarre, Victoria several years later where Cathlyn and Kenneth operated a Local Post Office/General Store, and continued to do so for the next sixteen years.
 The family then moved again to the Moyhu, two-hours and fifty-minutes away from Melbourne city, and again began to operate the town’s Local Post Office.
-Navarre was also around twenty-five minutes from Wangaratta, a beautiful rural town surrounded by bush land and featuring the infamous Murray Darling, a river that stretches 2,700 kilometres between Victoria and South Australia.
+Navarre was also around twenty-five minutes from Wangaratta, a beautiful rural town surrounded by bush land and featuring the King River, a stream leading into the infamous Murray-Darling Basin.

 Kath quickly fell in love with Wangaratta, completing her year-11 studies at a Wangaratta secondary school and getting a job at Wangaratta’s Edgars Newsagency.